-We also recognise and value our student achievements with a range of awards culminating in the Anne Woolliams Award and the Jonathan Taylor Choreographic Award.

-In honouring these two outstanding contributors to the Australian Dance industry, the Anne Woolliams Award recognises the all-round artistry and ability of an outstanding Year 12 student, while the Jonathan Taylor Choreographic Award celebrates the creative and choreographic work of a student in Year 11.
+We also recognise and value our student achievements with a range of awards culminating in the Anne Woolliams Award and the Year 11 Choreographic Award.
+The Anne Woolliams Award recognises the all-round performance skills, in particular artistry and technical capacity of an outstanding Year 12 student, celebrating the values and vision of the founding Dean of Dance at VCA, Anne Woolliams.